Chaplin Studios: The Jim Henson Company (2000–2024)

 In 1999, Jim Henson's children purchased the studio for $12.5 million to serve as the new home of The Jim Henson Company.
 Henson's daughter, Lisa Henson, said, "The buildings are a lovable hodge-podge of quirky, unusual spaces.
 There are unexpected elements in some of the offices like original vaults and fish tank-like bathrooms.
 It's not your typical corporate space, but it's ideal for the Muppets."
 At a ceremony in June 2000, the Henson Company unveiled a 12 ft color statue of Kermit the Frog, dressed as Chaplin's character The Tramp, above the studio's main gate.
 Henson's son, Brian Henson, said at the time, "When we heard that the Chaplin lot was for sale, we had to have it.
 It's the perfect home for the Muppets and our particular brand of classy, but eccentric entertainment.
 When people walk onto our lot, they fall in love with Hollywood again."

+During 2002 and 2003, the soundtrack for the video games Dragon Ball Z: Budokai and Dragon Ball Z: Budokai 2 were recorded at the studio with Kenji Yamamoto as the lead producer and featured members of Tower of Power and Toto as collaborators on the soundtrack.

 In 2007, the Sci-Fi Channel series Ghost Hunters shot an episode at the studios, reporting on ghost stories told for years by employees working on the lot.

-The lot was used as the set for the abandoned Muppet Studios in the 2011 film The Muppets.

-On June 20, 2024, The Jim Henson Company announced they were planning to sell the Jim Henson Company Lot as "part of a much longer-term strategy to have The Jim Henson Company and our renowned Burbank-based Jim Henson's Creature Shop under one roof, which is not feasible in Hollywood due to the space the Shop requires."
-That November, it was announced that musician John Mayer and film/TV producer McG had purchased the property.